What is CLASP?

 What are the compensation and benefits?

-The minimum salary is $40,000 with benefits.
+The minimum salary is $45,000 with benefits for full time positions and $20,000 for 15-20 hours per week part time positions.
 Some positions will be offering a higher salary based on the needs of the congregation and/or the area of the country.

 When does CLASP start?

 Most CLASP Fellowships begin mid-August.
 Some positions will have the option to begin the position earlier in the summer.

 What is the commitment?